avct/uasurfer/README.md

 * Windows XP - `5`
 * Windows 2000 - `4`

-Windows 95, 98, and ME represent 0.01% of traffic worldwide and are not available through this package.
+Windows 95, 98, and ME represent 0.01% of traffic worldwide and are not available through this package at this time.

 #### DeviceType
 DeviceType is typically quite accurate, though determining between phones and tablets on Android is not always possible due to how some vendors design their UA strings.
 A mobile Android device without tablet indicator defaults to being classified as a phone.
-DeviceTV supports major brands like Philips, Sharp, Vizio and steaming boxes such as Apple, Google, Roku, Amazon.
+DeviceTV supports major brands such as Philips, Sharp, Vizio and steaming boxes such as Apple, Google, Roku, Amazon.

 * `DeviceComputer`
 * `DevicePhone`